Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

+For the four-state Potts model we plot the rescaled variance $T^{-2}\mathrm{Var}(U_2)$ against the heat capacity again (Fig.~\ref{fig:sw-potts4-var-Cv}).
+For this case the cusp-like structure is still present, in parallel with the Ising and three-state Potts cases.

-The thermodynamic nature of overlap fluctuations in Swendsen-Wang updates becomes particularly evident when expressed in terms of the reduced temperature variable, as shown in the figure~\ref{fig:sw_var_t2}.
-Note the vertical axis, normalized by the overlap value at low temperatures, $\mathrm{Var}\,U^{norm}_2 = \mathrm{Var}\,U_2(T)/\mathrm{Var}\,U_2(-\infty)$.
+The thermodynamic nature of the overlap fluctuations in Swendsen--Wang updates can also be shown in terms of the reduced temperature variable ( Figure~\ref{fig:sw_var_t2}).
+Note that the vertical axis is normalized by the overlap value at low temperatures, $\mathrm{Var}\,U^{norm}_2 = \mathrm{Var}\,U_2(T)/\mathrm{Var}\,U_2(-\infty)$.

-Below $T_c$, fluctuations are large due to the coexistence of large clusters, whereas above $T_c$, they decay rapidly as clusters become finite and uncorrelated.
-The similarity of the curves for the Ising and Potts models indicates that the overlap variance in the Swendsen-Wang algorithm reflects universal geometric features of cluster percolation and critical fluctuations, encoding the system's response to stochastic updates in configuration.
-The difference in the values of the exponent $\beta^{(SW)}$ for the Ising model and the Potts model may be due to differences in the degeneracy of the ordered phase.
-For example, one might assume that $\beta^{(Potts)} {=} \beta^{(Ising)} (q-1)/q$, although the limit for large $q$ is not obvious, especially since for $q>4$ different critical behavior with a first-order phase transition is observed.
+Below $T_c$, fluctuations are large due to the coexistence of large clusters, whereas above $T_c$ they decay rapidly as clusters become finite and uncorrelated.
+The similarity of the curves for Ising and Potts models indicates that the overlap variance in the Swendsen--Wang algorithm also reflects universal geometric features of cluster percolation and critical fluctuations, encoding the system's response to stochastic updates of the configuration.